Skip to Content

 Incontinence, also known as urine leakage or bladder leakage, can be caused by any number of factors.
 It can develop slowly or occur as the result of a specific life event.

-Stress urinary incontinence occurs when the muscles that support the urethra or the muscle that controls the release of urine, the urinary sphincter, weaken.2 Stress incontinence does not have a connection to emotional stress.2
+Stress urinary incontinence (SUI) occurs when there is weakening of the muscles that support the urethra or control the release of urine.
+SUI does not have a connection to emotional stress.2

 Causes of stress urinary incontinence

-According to some studies, there is increasing evidence that urinary incontinence is related to a person’s genetics.3 If someone in your family has urine leakage issues, your are more likely to experience it in your lifetime as well.
+According to some studies, there is increasing evidence that urinary incontinence is related to a person’s genetics.
+If someone in your family has urine leakage issues, you are more likely to experience it in your lifetime as well.

 Pregnancy and childbirth

-During pregnancy, carrying a baby can put extra pressure on the bladder.4 During labor and delivery, the nerves and muscles that control urinary function can also become damaged.4 Stress urinary incontinence (SUI) after childbirth is common.4
+During pregnancy, carrying a baby can put extra pressure on the bladder.
+During labor and delivery, the nerves and muscles that control urinary function can also become damaged.
+Stress urinary incontinence (SUI) after childbirth is common.

 Menopause

-Any surgery involving a woman’s reproductive organs has a potential for damaging the pelvic floor muscles surrounding the surgical site.5 This is especially true if part of the pelvic floor is removed, such as during a hysterectomy.5
+Any surgery involving a woman’s reproductive organs has a potential for damaging the pelvic floor muscles surrounding the surgical site.
+This is especially true if part of the pelvic floor is removed, such as during a hysterectomy.

 Where to look next